Intellectual / Developmental Disabilities

 About one in six children in the United States has an intellectual/developmental disability, according to the Centers for Disease Control and Prevention.
 These diagnoses – such as cerebral palsy, autism, or Down syndrome – usually last a lifetime.

-Vaya supports individuals with intellectual/developmental disabilities in where they choose to live, how they spend their day, how to be a part of the community, and how to live more independently.
+Vaya supports individuals with intellectual/developmental disabilities to live where they choose, spend their day the way they want, be part of their community, and be more independent.
 Together with members, providers, and partners, we work toward healthy, rewarding lives for all the people we serve.

 We serve both children and adults through the NC Innovations Waiver and other services and supports.
-To learn more or to sign up for the wait list for services, known as the Registry of Unmet Needs, call our Member and Recipient Services line at 1-800-962-9003.
+To learn more or to sign up for the Innovations Waiver waitlist, call our Member and Recipient Service Line at 1-800-962-9003.

 What is NC Innovations?